axelio-dev/GameOfLife/README.md

 To run this project, you simply need a web browser.
 The core logic is handled by p5.js and runs locally.

 ### Project Structure

-    ```bash
-    ├── index.html # Main HTML file to load the simulation
-    ├── styles.css # Stylesheet for background and canvas
+├── index.html # Main HTML file to load the simulation ├── styles.css # Stylesheet for background and canvas
 ├── script.js # p5.js logic for The Game of Life
 └── assets/
     └── background.jpg # Custom background image
-    ```

 ### Installation